A Brief History of Alpine Food

 The rich cuisine offered in the French Alps originates from a time when mountain villages were isolated for months during long, snowy winters.
-Villagers survived on the Alpine food they could produce themselves and what would preserve well throughout the season.
-These recipes have lasted through generations and are still served in resorts today, enjoyed by the locals and visitors alike.
+Villagers survived on the Alpine food they could produce themselves and what preserved well throughout the season.
+Since then, the recipes have been shared down the generations and are still served in homes and restaurants today!

 Raclette cheese is a semi-firm, salted cheese made with cow's milk.
 It has a very distinctive pleasant, aromatic smell with a creamy texture, similar to Gruyere cheeses.

-In France the raclette is usually served/created at the table using a warm grill you put on the table, each person has their own little grill plate where you place the cheese and warm it up (it's served differently in Switzerland!).
+In France the raclette is usually served/created at the table using a warm grill an individual grill plates so that each person can warm the cheese to their liking (it's served differently in Switzerland!).
 Once it’s brown on the top, you can take it off and serve!
 It is usually accompanied with small potatoes, gherkins, pickled onions and dried meats.

-The recipe is quite simple, it’s a gratin served in a big plate with the following ingredients: potatoes, reblochon (typical Savoyard cheese), bacon lardons, cream, white wine and onions.
+This simple gratin recipe combines potatoes, reblochon (a typical Savoyard cheese), bacon lardons, cream, white wine and onions.
 It may sound basic but don’t knock it until you’ve tried it!

 3. Fondue Savoyarde

-Picture a sturdy pot full of melted cheese into which you dip crusty bread into, such as a French stick.
-The fondue itself is generally a selection of local cheeses (depending on everyone’s taste) mixed with flour to thicken, garlic and a ‘glug’ of alcohol (white wine generally).
+The fondue is generally a selection of local cheeses (depending on everyone’s taste) mixed with flour to thicken, garlic and a ‘glug’ of alcohol (white wine generally).
 Traditionally served in a sturdy pot with crusty bread to dip.

 4. Crozets (or Croziflette)

-This ingredient is originally from the Tarentaise Valley and it's seen as a true Savoyard speciality.
-The little pasta shells are made with white flour or buckwheat which are used in plenty of different recipes.
+These little pasta shells, originally from the Tarentaise Valley, are made with white flour or buckwheat and are used in many different recipes.
 One of the well-known delicacies is the croziflette (tartiflette with crozets instead of potatoes).

 5. Le Farçon

 The farçon (also known as le farcement) is one of the best known recipes of Savoie Mont Blanc.
-It requires a special mould and a couple of hours cooking.
 This alpine dish is a very unusual one, combining sweet and salty ingredients such as bacon, onions, prunes, raisins, potatoes and cream.
-It's certainly original but it's also delicious!
+It's certainly original but it's delicious!

-The diots are Savoyard sausages that are either natural, smoked, or have a distinctive cabbage flavour.
-You can cook these sausages however you want but traditionally they are cooked in wine, either red or white and onions and served with crozets or polenta.
+Diots are Savoyard sausages that are either natural or smoked, have a distinctive cabbage flavour.
+Traditionally these sausages are cooked in wine with onions and served with crozets or polenta.

 Director Olivier recommends trying Diots aux Lentilles (diots with lentils)!